Alec Reed: The Alec Reed Academy

-Reed has spoken of the "tremendous freedom" he was given to shape the academy’s approach, noting that he decided the school’s aims and ethos, chose its headmaster and commissioned the design of its buildings, from Foster & Partners.
+Reed spoke of the "tremendous freedom" he was given to shape the academy’s approach, noting that he decided the school’s aims and ethos, chose its headmaster and commissioned the design of its buildings, from Foster & Partners.
 Reed contributed £2m of the £40m required to launch the academy.
 He has also described his involvement as “…an interesting lesson in what happens when private-sector culture meets state-funded culture".
 He writes of incurring criticism for his ideas on education, notably his view that the school did not need a significant library in the internet age, nor should it teach foreign languages, owing to the multilingual composition of the school's intake and the primacy of the English language in global business.

 Other philanthropic projects

-Reed is the founder of a number of not-for-profit initiatives prior to the Reed Foundation, including the Reed Business School and Addicts Rehabilitation:
+Reed founded a number of not-for-profit initiatives prior to the Reed Foundation, including the Reed Business School and Addicts Rehabilitation.